rafaelescrich/go-keystore/README.md

 # Go Keystore

-Keystore written in golang to create and store safelly your keys.
+Keystore written in golang to create and store safely your keys.

 ## Getting Started